tarassov2022/Autocode-List-processor/readme.md

 # List processor

-### Goals
+### Abilities
-- Practice in collections processing.
+- Able to work with collections in Java.
-- Practice in java stream API.
+- Able to work with Java Stream API.

 ### Short description
 Implement functions to process collection.
 All methods must work with list of String.
 To facilitate work all string can contain